RECON: Robust symmetry discovery via Explicit Canonical Orientation Normalization: Related work

 \section{Related work}

-\paragraph{Class-pose decomposition methods.} Unsupervised learning of disentangled invariant and equivariant representations via autoencoders or other learning paradigms has seen various propositions \citep{DBLP:journals/corr/abs-1806-06503,ijcai2019p335,feige2019invariantequivariant,kosiorek2019stacked,9053983,DBLP:journals/corr/abs-2104-09856,winter2022unsupervised,yokota2022manifold}.
+\paragraph{Class-pose decomposition methods} Unsupervised learning of disentangled invariant and equivariant representations via autoencoders or other learning paradigms has seen various propositions \citep{DBLP:journals/corr/abs-1806-06503,ijcai2019p335,feige2019invariantequivariant,kosiorek2019stacked,9053983,DBLP:journals/corr/abs-2104-09856,winter2022unsupervised,yokota2022manifold}.
 In this work, we build on top of the IE-AE framework~\citep{winter2022unsupervised}.
 Our main contribution is the discovery of the transformations in the data via an invariant latent space search coupled with an explicit canonical orientation normalization step (Proposition~\ref{prop:main}), which corrects the pose offset introduced by arbitrary canonicals typical of class-pose decomposition methods like the IE-AE.
 In principle, however, this approach can be applied to any method which factors inputs into an invariant component and a symmetry component.
-For instance, Quotient Autoencoders~\citep{yokota2022manifold} also learn canonical representations in a similar spirit; Marchetti et al.~\citep{Marchetti_Tegnér_Varava_Kragic_2023} proposes a class-pose decomposition network akin to IE-AEs, albeit with a different learning paradigm and advantages; SGMs~\citep{Allingham_Mlodozeniec_Padhy_Antorán_Krueger_Turner_Nalisnick_Hernández-Lobato_2024} also feature a canonical representation or prototype and a relative transformation component.
-Our approach remains compatible with such backbones.
+For instance, Quotient Autoencoders~\citep{yokota2022manifold} also learn canonical representations in a similar spirit; Marchetti et al.~\citep{Marchetti_Tegnér_Varava_Kragic_2023} proposes a class-pose decomposition network akin to IE-AEs, albeit with a different learning paradigm and advantages; SGM~\citep{Allingham_Mlodozeniec_Padhy_Antorán_Krueger_Turner_Nalisnick_Hernández-Lobato_2024} also feature a canonical representation or prototype and a relative transformation component.
+Our approach remains compatible with such backbones. \paragraph{Learning symmetries from data} While standard group equivariant networks impose fixed symmetries~\citep{cohen2016group, DBLP:journals/corr/abs-1811-02017, DBLP:journals/corr/abs-1807-02547, DBLP:journals/corr/abs-1911-08251, DBLP:journals/corr/abs-1902-04615, DBLP:journals/corr/abs-2002-03830, DBLP:journals/corr/abs-2010-00977, DBLP:journals/corr/abs-2004-04581}, recent effort have focused on learning symmetries from data. \rebuttal{Approaches like Augerino \citep{DBLP:journals/corr/abs-2010-11882} learn data augmentations for non-equivariant models, while others implement relaxed equivariance constraints.
+Partial G-CNNs modulate the equivariance per-layer by learning a distribution over the group~\citep{romero2022learning}; Residual Pathway Priors~\citep{DBLP:journals/corr/abs-2112-01388}} propose handling partial equivariances through a combination of equivariant and non-equivariant models.
+These methods require supervision or learn dataset-level transformations rather than instance-specific distributions.
+Recently, Variational Partial Group Convolutions (VP G-CNNs)\citep{Kim_Kim_Yang_Lee_2024} extended Partial G-CNNs to adapt to instance-level symmetries with a variational inference approach.
+While they can compute a class-dependent ``equivariance error'', this method does not expose a clear symmetry distribution for each input.
+Equivariance via weight-sharing patterns~\citep{Ravanbakhsh_Schneider_Poczos_2017, zhou2021metalearningsymmetriesreparameterization,pmlr-v151-yeh22b} can also be leveraged to adapt to partial or dataset-level symmetries.
+Akin to Partial G-CNNs, WSCNNs \citep{Linden_García-Castellanos_Vadgama_Kuipers_Bekkers_2024} introduce layers that can adjust their equivariance based on the data by modulating the weight-sharing pattern.
+This approach learns a single set of transformations per layer, while our method discovers instance-level symmetry distributions instead.